mybb/docs.mybb.com/1.8/development/plugins/database-methods.md

     <dd>The table name to perform the query on.</dd>

     <dt>array</dt>
     <dd>A multidimensional array of fields and values.
-Each array key for the individual arrays must be the same, even if blank.
+Each array key for the individual arrays must be the same, even if blank.</dd>
 </dl>

 ## `$db->update_query`